Nirmitee.io

 ABDM integration is not trivial — but it is tractable.
 The 25 errors documented here represent the vast majority of issues we have seen across real-world integrations.
 With the fixes outlined above, you should be able to get through M1, M2, and M3 milestones without the multi-week debugging sessions that plague most teams.

-The key themes: keep tokens fresh, validate FHIR bundles independently, handle the async callback model defensively, and always test in sandbox first.
+The key themes: keep tokens fresh, validate FHIR bundles independently, handle the async callback model defensively, and always test in the sandbox first.

 This guide will be updated as ABDM's V3 APIs evolve and new error patterns emerge.